Kefir water vs Kombucha: What’s the difference?

 During the ferment, the kombucha scoby converts most of the alcohol (and some more of the sugar) into beneficial acids.
 As a fermented drink, kombucha contains live cultures, weighing in at roughly 100 million per 100ml.

 100 million may sound like a lot, but that’s small fry compared to kefir water.
-At 55 billion live cultures per 100ml, Agua de Madre is the best option for those keen on boosting their gut’s live culture count.
+Agua de Madre has billions of live cultures per 100ml, is the best option for those keen on boosting their gut’s live culture count.

 While kefir water is also made with a scoby, it’s very different to the bacteria & yeast formation used to make kombucha.
 A kombucha scoby looks like a large, opaque, gelatinous disk, while the kefir grains we use to brew Agua de Madre are small, clear and crystalline.